linuxdeepin/dde-manual-content/src/assets/dde/en_US/p_dde.md

    - Set the status as "keep shown", "keep hidden" and "smart hide".
    - Change the Dock height by dragging the size slider.
    - Check or uncheck plugins and set their status on the Dock.

+In extend mode, the dock can be set as "only on main screen" or "on screen where the cursor is".

 ### Network Settings